osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

   - Maintain the infrastructure and servers that support all OSU websites
   - Develop university-wide systems for use or interaction across campus, such as Localist event calendar or website governance tools
 - Facilitate communication of coordinated efforts
-  - Communicate with the Digital Content and Engagement (DCE) Strategy Team about service and support needs and OSU web system developments
+  - Communicate with the Navigator Digital Strategy Team about service and support needs and OSU web system developments

 Suggested Focus for 2019